Jambavati: Birth of Samba

 The Mahabharata and the Devi Bhagavata Purana narrate a story of the birth of Samba, Jambavati's chief son.
-Jambavati was unhappy when she realized that only she had not borne any children to Krishna while all other wives were blessed with many children.
+Jambavati was unhappy when she realized that only she had not borne any children to Krishna while all the other wives had many children.
 She approached Krishna to find a solution and to be blessed with a son like the handsome Pradyumna, Krishna's first-born son from his chief wife Rukmini.
 Then Krishna went to the hermitage of the sage Upamanyu in the Himalayas and as advised by the sage, he started to pray to the god Shiva.
 He did penance for six months in various postures; once holding a skull and a rod, then standing on one leg only in the next month and surviving on water only, during the third month he did penance standing on his toes and living on air only.
 Pleased with the austerities, Shiva finally appeared before Krishna as Ardhanarishvara, the half-female-half-male form of the god, asked him to ask a boon.
 Krishna then sought a son from Jambavati, which was granted.
-A son was born soon thereafter who was named as Samba, after the form Shiva had appeared before Krishna.
+A son was born soon thereafter who was named Samba, after the form Shiva had appeared before Krishna.

 Children

 According to the Bhagavata Purana, Jambavati was the mother of Samba, Sumitra, Purujit, Shatajit, Sahasrajit, Vijaya, Chitraketu, Vasuman, Dravida, and Kratu.
 The Vishnu Purana says that she has many sons headed by Samba.

 Samba grew up to be a nuisance to the Yadavas, Krishna's clan.
 His marriage to Lakshmana, the daughter of Duryodhana (the head of the Kauravas) ended up in his capture by Duryodhana.
 He was finally rescued by Krishna and his brother Balarama.
-Samba once pretended to be a pregnant woman and his friends asked some sages who will the child.
+Samba once pretended to be a pregnant woman and his friends asked some sages who would raise the child.
 Offended by the mischief, the sages cursed that an iron pestle will be born to Samba, and would destroy the Yadavas.
 The curse came true, leading to the death of Krishna's clan in the Mausala Parva.

 Death

-After the disappearance of Krishna, after the Yadu massacre, Jambavati along with Rukmini, and few other ladies ascended the funeral pyre.
+After the disappearance of Krishna, Jambavati along with Rukmini and other ladies ascended the funeral pyre.

 In popular culture

 In Puranic literature, Jambavati has been an epic character in Bhagavata Purana, Mahabharata, Harivamsa, and Vishnu Purana.
-The legend of the fight between Jambavan and Krishna's over the Syamantaka jewel has been prominently featured.
+The legend of the fight between Jambavan and Krishna over the Syamantaka jewel has been prominently featured.
 The Vijayanagara emperor, Krishnadevaraya, composed a drama called the Jambava Kalyanam.
 Ekaramantha wrote a poem with the theme Jambavati Parinayam (meaning: Jambavati's marriage).